davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   <figcaption>Figure 4: A web with isolated zones.</figcaption>
 </figure>

-To answer all these questions, we need to find a more systematic approach to this problem.
+To answer all these questions, we need to find a more systematic way to talk about this problem.

-## Algorithm
+## A More Systematic Approach

 ### Overview

-More abstractly, the process of doing our infinite walk like we described above can be represented with a state machine.
-Each page on the web is one state in the machine and all the links between pages are the transitions between those states.
+First, let's introduce some basic terminology.
+During the rest of this article, we're going to use two related concepts in our discussion: the concepts of a **state machine** and a **graph**.
+For our purposes, these two terms are equivalent.
+A **state machines** is composed of a number of states in addition to a number transitions between those states.
+Likewise, a **graph** is composed of a number of vertices and a number of edges.
+We can think of the web as both a state machine *and* a graph.
+It is a state machine in the sense that each page is a possible state and the links between pages are the possible transitions between states.
+It is also a graph in the sense that each page is a vertex and all the links between pages are the edges.
+If this terminology is confusing, just remember: a page $=$ a state $=$ a vertex *and* a link $=$ a transition $=$ an edge.

+Now that we've made this clear, let's think of the web as a state machine.
+Think back to our random walker.
+When our walker comes to a new page (when it transitions into a new state), it has to randomly choose which link to click (choose the next state into which it should transition).

-Let's say that each link has an equal probability of being taken by our random walker robot during one step of its walk.
-This means that, if our walker is on a certain page (our machine is in a certain state), each link on that page has an equal chance of being clicked by our walker (each state transition has an equal chance of taking place).
-This gives the following equation for a given link's probability of being clicked:
+Let's say that each link has an equal probability of being clicked.
+This gives us the following equation for the probability of clicking a link during any step of our walk:

 \begin{align*}
   \text{probability of clicking link $x$} = \frac{1}{\text{total \# of links on the page where $x$ is found}}